nirus/ecma/README.md

 ## Join this Knowlege base

 I would like to see the developers across the universe to come and collectively contribute to this initiative.
-Lets join hands and take Javascript to **Mars**
+Lets join hands and take Javascript to **Mars and eventually to other galaxies**

 ## Thanks